 Ream Al-Ghamdi is in the Digital Humanities track.
 Her research interests are in social media, especially integrity on platforms.
 She holds a master’s degree from KSA in media and communication and a bachelor’s degree in library and information systems.
 She is a lecturer in the Media department at King Saud University -KSA.
 Recent presentations include Fan Studies Network, North America.
 To learn more, please visit Ream’s blog.

-Bshaer Alharazi is a Ph.D. student in the Texts and Technology program with an emphasis in Digital Media.
+Bshaer Alharazi is in the emphasis in Digital Media.
 She has been selected as one of the UCF Global Student Ambassadors.
 She is an instructor at Taif University, Saudi Arabia.
 She holds a MA in Multimedia Journalism, and her BA was in the Mass Communication on the PR track.
 Her research interests include social media interpretation and memes.

 Nikki Fragala Barnes

 Nikki Fragala Barnes is an experimental visual poet and participatory installation artist.
 Her work is often collaborative, community-based and site-sensitive.
 An arts activist, Barnes centers material works on accessibility, land-based public histories, and the poetics of place.
 Also an independent editor and curator, Barnes served as the Poetry Editor and Editor-in-Chief of Obra/Artifact, a literary journal of experimental works.
 She is a poetry writing instructor with UCF’s English Department.
 Research areas of interest include geo/eco-poetics, public-facing museum practice and monument studies, multilingual/translated works across media, and the AR experience of digital archives.
 She can be found at @bynikkibarnes.